verify-xyz/did-profiles/README.md

 ## Development

-This project is currently under development.

-See the latest work in branch: [poc-lit](https://github.com/verify-xyz/did-profiles/tree/poc-lit)

 A proof-of-concept was built using Lit Protocol and the smart contract **ethr-did-registry** to show how a user could control access to their profile content.

-More development work coming soon!

 ## Planned System Design